Juanpe/SkeletonView/README.md

 ![](Assets/multilines.png)

-When you use elements with texts. ```SkeletonView``` draws lines to simulate text.
+When using elements with text, ```SkeletonView``` draws lines to simulate text.
-Also, you can decide how many lines you want.
-If you set ```numberOfLines``` to zero, then it will calculate how many lines you need to populate whole skeleton and it will be included.
-Instead, if you set to one, two or another number greater than zero, only it will included this number of lines.
+Besides, you can decide how many lines you want.
+If  ```numberOfLines``` is set to zero, it will calculate how many lines needed to populate the whole skeleton and it will be drawn.
+Instead, if you set it to one, two or any number greater than zero, it will only draw this number of lines.

 ### 🎨 Custom colors

-You can decide what color is tinted the skeleton.
-You only need to pass as parameter what color or gradient you want.
+You can decide which color the skeleton is tinted with.
+You only need to pass as a parameter the color or gradient you want.

 **Using solid colors**
 ``` swift